didillysquat/VTK2022/README.md

 deleted after every session and it is not possible to install applications that use Graphical User Interfaces (GUI).

-As such it is strongly recommened that you bring a laptop with you to complete the practical.
+As such it is strongly recommended that you bring a laptop with you to complete the practical.
 There will be 1 spare laptop available for use during the practical session in M739, but this laptop cannot leave the room as it belongs to SequAna.

 # Objectives

-The main objective of this practcal is to give you an introduction to the tools that are used by computational biologist/bioinformaticians to generate meaningful results from sequencing data.
+The main objective of this practical is to give you an introduction to the tools that are used by computational biologist/bioinformaticians to generate meaningful results from sequencing data.

 The objective of this course is not for you to become proficient or masterful of the techniques we will be covering (we have only 3 or 4 days!).
 Any proficiency gained, however, will likely be extremely valuable to you in your career as a research scientist.

-To acheive this objective we will work with the sequencing data archived as part of the above mentioned stuies to recapitulate several of their key findings.
+To achieve this objective we will work with the sequencing data archived as part of the above mentioned studies to recapitulate several of their key findings.

 In doing so we will cover many broad informatic/bioinformatic techniques not limited to:

 - Working on the command line interface (CLI)
-- Using conda environments to install programs and packages
+- Using Conda environments to install programs and packages
 - Working with Docker images in Singularity
 - Working with core bioinformatic tools to perform:
     - access of archived sequencing data
     - sequencing pre-processing and quality control
     - sequence analysis
 - Workflow management with Nextflow
-- R scripting to manipulate, analyse and visualise data
+- R scripting to manipulate, analyze and visualize data

 I will provide resources for all topics we cover and you are encouraged to look at these resources if you wish to further your knowledge of the topic.